tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_aerisweather_example.md

 ---
-title: 'Aeris Weather Example: Get wind speed'
+title: 'Activity: Get wind speed using the Aeris Weather API'
 permalink: /docapis_aerisweather_example.html
 keywords:
 course: "Documenting REST APIs"
-weight: 13.5
+weight: 2.95
 sidebar: docapis
-section: resources
+section: likeadeveloper
-path1: /resources.html
+path1: /likeadeveloper.html
 ---

 Use the Aeris Weather API to get the wind speed (MPH) for a specific place (your choice).